Anja Haga

 Anja Haga (/nl/; born 25 December 1976) is a Dutch politician of the Christian Union (CU) who served as a Member of the European Parliament (MEP) between September 2023 and July 2024.
 Born in Drachten, she studied at the University of Groningen and subsequently became a clinical linguist.
 She switched to the private sector after a number of years, and by then she had become politically active.
 She lost in 2007 provincial elections in Friesland, but she did receive a seat in its council in 2010 to fill a vacancy.
 Haga was re-elected the following year and succeeded Piet Adema as parliamentary leader.
 She often commented on issues of public transport and sustainability, and she secured a third term in the provincial council in 2015 as her party's lead candidate.

 Haga joined the municipal executive of Arnhem in November 2015, focusing on sustainability, migration, and healthcare.
 She received criticism for her handling of complaints by neighbors of an asylum seekers' center.
 Haga eventually resigned when the Christian Union left the governing coalition over disagreements about a street prostitution zone.
 After working six years for forestry management organization Staatsbosbeheer, Haga succeeded Peter van Dalen as an MEP in 2023.
 She had been the third candidate on the joint Christian Union – Reformed Political Party list in the 2019 European Parliament election.
 Haga lost her bid for re-election, and her term ended in July 2024.

+In November 2024, Haga became acting mayor of Dantumadeel.